Chevron pipeline explodes, burns in rural Texas

 The explosion south of Milford, Texas, was caused by a construction crew that accidentally drilled into a 10-inch liquefied petroleum gas (LPG) line, Tom Hemrick, director of Hill County Emergency Management, told KTVT-TV in Dallas.
 He said all workers were accounted for

-"The fire is definitely getting smaller," Hemrick said of the conflagration in an open field near Milford, a town of 700 people some 50 miles south of Dallas.
+"The fire is definitely getting smaller," Hemrick said of the conflagration in an open field near Milford, which is located some 50 miles south of Dallas.

+A 1.5-mile (2.4-kilometer) evacuation zone has been established around the site of the fire, Chevron said on Thursday night.
+The 700 residents of Milford have been asked to evacuate their homes.

-Another 14-inch LPG line runs a few feet from the one that blew up and product was still flowing because stopping it would increase the risk of a secondary explosion, he said.
+Chevron said it had stopped the flow on a 14-inch LPG line that runs a few feet from the one that blew up and was preparing to empty the product from it.

-"It is still flowing because the flow cools the line," he said.

-By mid-afternoon Chevron confirmed Hemrick's version of events, identifying the line as a Chevron-operated West Texas LPG system near Milford.
-Calling the explosion an "incident," the company said an excavation crew was working at the site when a rupture on the line was reported.

-"The flow of product in the pipeline has been shut off and residual burn continues," the company said.
-Chevron was monitoring the adjacent LPG line.
+"The flow of product in the pipeline has been shut off and residual burn continues," the company said of the burning pipeline.

 A state regulator said the line was part of the West Texas LPG Pipeline Limited Partnership, a 2,295-mile common-carrier pipeline system that transports natural gas liquids from New Mexico and Texas to Mont Belvieu, Texas, for processing.